 If you’re looking for the best cafes in Da Nang, you’re in for a treat.
 Like Chiang Mai in Thailand and Penang in Malaysia, Da Nang is an absolute coffee heaven!
-There are so many cafes in Da Nang that it can be hard to know where to start, but I’ve spent 2 months finding the best coffee in Da Nang.
-These Da Nang cafes range from small local options to bigger, high-end offerings – but they all have one thing in common: great coffee!
+There are so many cafes in Da Nang that it can be hard to know where to start, but I’ve spent two months finding the best coffee in Da Nang, so that you get the best coffee on your central Vietnam itinerary.

 Note: many of the pictures below show the bright red Vietnamese flag hanging in the cafes, because Vietnam was celebrating the 50th anniversary of the unification of the country after the Vietnam War.
 If you’re interested in Vietnamese history, check out my list of novels about South East Asia to find some Vietnamese gems.